— Supporting journalism on city solutions —

 Eligibility & Expectations

-Reporters, writers, editors, and photographers working in print, online, radio, television and multimedia are eligible for travel grant awards if they have had stories published or aired in the previous 3 years.
+Reporters, writers, editors, and photographers working in print, online, radio, television, podcasts and multimedia are eligible for travel grant awards if they have had stories published or aired in the previous 3 years.
 We especially welcome applicants early in their journalism careers or from backgrounds underrepresented in today’s news media.

 Application Review Process

-An Advisory Council Journalism Grant Review Committee of established journalists and urbanists carefully review each application, and as a group submit their recommendations about which to fund to the foundation’s Board of Directors.
+A Grant Review Committee of established journalists and urbanists carefully reviews all applications, and submits recommendations about which to fund to the foundation’s Board of Directors.